feathersjs-ecosystem/authentication/docs/spec.md

 1. Allow you to register your own `before`, `create` hooks on an `/authentication` service so that you can authenticate a user any way you would like (email/password, oauth, saml, etc.) and customize the JWT payload of the access token that gets created by the authentication service.

 2. Abstracted the verification of an authenticated socket message or a HTTP request to what we are calling an "Authentication Chain", comprised of special "Verification Hooks".
-All these hooks do is verify that an access token is valid **prior** to being passed on to the any service (ie. users, messages, etc).
-These are generally, non-erroring hooks and they just set `hook.params.authenticated` to `true` or `false` base on whatever conditions you specify in your hooks.
+All these hooks do is verify that an access token is valid **prior** to being passed on to a service (ie. users, messages, etc).
+These are generally, non-erroring hooks and they just set `hook.params.authenticated` to `true` or `false` based on whatever conditions you specify in your hooks.
 The service, if it needs to, then checks to see if `hook.params.authenticated` is `true`.

 ### Data Model
 A User can have multiple clients.
 Each of which can be granted an authorization.
 Clients can have multiple authorizations.
 Each authorization record maps to a single access token or refresh token.